Development Status of the KIPM Detector Consortium: Introduction

 \section{Introduction}

 \IEEEPARstart{A}{} Kinetic Inductance Phonon-Mediated (KIPM) Detector is a calorimeter consisting of a crystalline target (Si to date, with Ge and other materials planned) and a number of superconducting resonators (kinetic inductance detectors, KIDs) patterned onto its surface.
-A particle scattering or absorption event in the device substrate produces a burst of athermal phonons with $\mathscr{O}$(meV) energies that propagate quasiballistically through the substrate until they are absorbed by the superconductor forming the sensitive element (the KID inductor) or are lost to insensitive (``dead") metal, mounting structures, or downconversion below the Cooper-Pair binding energy ($\approx 400~\mu\mathrm{eV}$ in thin-film Al).
+A particle scattering or absorption event in the device substrate produces a burst of athermal phonons with $\mathscr{O}$(meV) energies that propagate quasiballistically through the substrate~\cite{Nakamura2010, Irwin1995} until they are absorbed by the superconductor forming the sensitive element (the KID inductor) or are lost to insensitive (``dead") metal, mounting structures, or downconversion below the Cooper-Pair binding energy ($\approx 400~\mu\mathrm{eV}$ in thin-film Al).
 Absorbed phonons break Cooper pairs in the inductor, transiently changing its complex surface impedance and thus the KID's resonance frequency $f_r$ and quality factor $Q_i$ until the created quasiparticles (QPs) recombine into pairs.
 These changes are tracked by measuring the forward scattering parameter $S_{21}$ of a continuous-wave radiofrequency (RF) stimulus at the KID's quiescent $f_r$.
 Fig.~\ref{fig:devicecartoon} shows a schematic of these processes.

-KIPM detectors offer an attractive architecture for phonon sensing as they are natively suited for frequency-domain multiplexing.
+KIPM detectors offer an attractive architecture for phonon sensing, specifically in the field of dark matter (DM) direct detection (scattering and absorption), as they are natively suited for frequency-domain multiplexing.
 They are also non-dissipative, and as such are amenable to quantum information science techniques including squeezed amplification.
 While currently outperformed in energy resolution by phonon-mediated detectors using transition-edge sensors (TESs)~\cite{Chang2025}, the above considerations, the inherently dissipative nature of TESs (which limits their performance), and the potentially simpler KID fabrication process, motivate our consortium to improve KIPM detectors to match or exceed the performance of TES-based devices.